 *The Mexican Agreement is a subsequent Option Agreement in the Spanish and English languages, suitable for registration with the Direccion General de Minas in Mexico.
 The Cecilia-Margarita concessions are subject to a 1% NSR royalty in favour of the Servicio Geologico Mexicano (formerly Consejo de Recursos Minerales).
 Both agreements are subject to approval by the TSX Venture Exchange.

 Riverside is working on compiling historical sampling and drill-hole data and has begun defining future drilling targets.
 Fieldwork will begin shortly to confirm and enhance existing interpretations of the geology that was previously mapped on the property.
 Additional rock-chip sampling will also be done on surface to confirm certain existing assay results and to expand known zones of higher grade gold mineralization.
 Historical drill-hole and underground sampling data will then be integrated with Riverside’s surface geology and geochemical database to produce a 3D model of the litho-structural setting and the controls on the Cecilia mineral system.
 This model, along with Riverside’s strong understanding of rhyolite dome-related polymetallic ore systems, will significantly assist the Company in defining high-potential drill targets at various levels in the gold-silver mineral system, including targets that are not readily apparent in bedrock exposures found at surface.

-The scientific and technical data contained in this news release pertaining to the Cecilia Project was reviewed and approved by Locke Goldsmith, P.Geo, P. Eng, a non-independent qualified person to Riverside Resources, who is responsible for ensuring that the geologic information provided in this news release is accurate and who acts as a “qualified person” under National Instrument 43-101 Standards of Disclosure for Mineral Projects.
+The scientific and technical data contained in this news release pertaining to the Cecilia Project was reviewed and approved by Ron Burk, P. Eng., a non-independent qualified person to Riverside Resources, who is responsible for ensuring that the geologic information provided in this news release is accurate and who acts as a “qualified person” under National Instrument 43-101 Standards of Disclosure for Mineral Projects.